 The commercial and technical management of our fleet, owned and bareboat chartered-in, as well as the provision of administrative services relating to the fleet's operations, are carried out by our wholly-owned subsidiary, Diana Shipping Services S.A., which we refer to as DSS, and Diana Wilhelmsen Management Limited, a 50/50 joint venture with Wilhelmsen Ship Management, which we refer to as DWM.
 In exchange for providing us with commercial and technical services, personnel and office space, we pay DSS a commission, which is a percentage of the managed vessels' gross revenues, a fixed monthly fee per managed vessel and an additional monthly fee for the administrative services provided to Diana Shipping Inc. Such services may include budgeting, reporting, monitoring of bank accounts, compliance with banks, payroll services and any other possible service that Diana Shipping Inc. would require to perform its operations.
-Similarly, in exchange for providing us with commercial and technical services, we pay to DWM a commission which is a percentage of the managed vessel.
+Similarly, in exchange for providing us with commercial and technical services, we pay to DWM a commission which is a percentage of the managed vessels' gross revenues and a fixed management monthly fee for each managed vessel.
 The amounts deriving from the agreements with DSS are considered inter-company transactions and, therefore, are eliminated from our consolidated financial statements.
-The management fees and commissions deriving from the agreements with DWM are included in our statement of operations in "Management fees to related party" and "Voyage Expenses".
+The management fees and commissions deriving from the agreements with DWM are included in our statement of operations in "Management fees to related party", "Voyage Expenses", "Advances for vessel acquisitions" and "Vessels, net".

-Steamship Shipbroking Enterprises Inc., or Steamship, a related party controlled by our Chairman of the Board, Mr. Simeon Palios, provides brokerage services to us, since June 1, 2010.
+Steamship Shipbroking Enterprises Inc., or Steamship, a related party controlled by our Chairman of the Board, Mr. Simeon Palios until January 15, 2023 and our CEO Mrs. Semiramis Paliou thereafter, provides brokerage services to us, since June 1, 2010.
 Brokerage fees are included in "General and Administrative expenses" in our statement of operations.
-The terms of this relationship are currently governed by a Brokerage Services Agreement dated July 1, 2020.
+The terms of this relationship are currently governed by a Brokerage Services Agreement dated July 1, 2022.

-The following table presents certain information concerning the dry bulk carriers in our fleet, as of April 21, 2022.
+The following table presents certain information concerning the dry bulk carriers in our fleet, as of the date of this annual report.